 Once you have a grasp on what membership is all about and what it can do for your creative business, you might still have some lingering worries or doubts.
-If the thought of starting a new venture brings up feelings of trepidation, don’t worry, you’re not alone.
+But if the thought of starting a new venture brings up feelings of trepidation, don’t worry — you’re not alone.
 To those wrestling with a case of nerves, content creator Alayna Joy offers a pep talk: "Don't let a fear of failure stop you from even trying.
 Launching anything new is scary, but you're guaranteed to fail if you don't even try.
 Give it a shot.
 It could change your life."

 Here, creators with first-hand knowledge address common concerns about the realities of operating a membership-based business — and tips for taking the leap.

 Doubt #1: People will think I’m “begging for money.”

 Maybe you’ve worried that by offering membership people will look down on you and perceive you as “begging for money.”
 But let’s step away from that framing and zoom out: Membership is not about asking people for money out of sheer goodwill; it’s a smart part of growing your creative business in a sustainable way.
 Offering exclusive content and community in exchange for a monthly payment is a two-sided equation — a harmonious value-for-value exchange.
 Your members get stuff they’re happy to pay for (hello, bonus episodes!), and dependable, recurring income means you can meaningfully invest in your creative business for the long-term.
 Thanks to membership, creators have hired people onto their creative team, leased office space, produced new projects, built media companies, and otherwise been able to bring bold ideas to fruition.